Steelstown GAC: Gaelic football

 Steelstown fields Gaelic football teams at U8, U10, U12, U14, U16, Minor, Reserve, and Senior levels.
 They currently compete in the Derry Senior Championship and Division 1 of the Derry ACFL having won promotion for the first time in their short history in 2011.

 Ladies' Gaelic football

+The Ladies teams at the club were founded in June 2002.
+Since then, a number of coaches have been involved in the development of the LGFA within the club.

-The club also field Ladies' football teams at various age-groups.
+Steelstown field Ladies' football teams from U8 through Senior.
 The senior ladies won county Junior B title in 2012.
 The minor ladies also won their county championship in 2012.